-If the only securities being registered on this form are being offered pursuant to dividend or interest reinvestment plans, please check the following box. / /
+If the only securities being registered on this form are being offered pursuant to dividend or interest reinvestment plans, please check the following box. $/\ /$

-If any of the securities being registered on this form are to be offered on a delayed or continuous basis pursuant to Rule 415 under the Securities Act of 1933, other than securities offered only in connection with dividend or interest reinvestment plans, check the following box. /X/ for the same offering. / /
+If any of the securities being registered on this form are to be offered on a delayed or continuous basis pursuant to Rule 415 under the Securities Act of 1933, other than securities offered only in connection with dividend or interest reinvestment plans, check the following box. /X/